Workshop & Process

 All gold alloys are not the same.

-All of our golds are blended in-house, allowing us complete control of coloring and hardness.
-We omit ingredients such as zinc and silicone which are present in more commercially available modern gold alloys which when added dilute the color and lower the melting temperature.
+We omit ingredients such as zinc and silicon, these are present in more commercially available modern gold alloys and cause dilution in color and lower the melting temperature of the gold.

 Ultimately, all of our parts are formed using these hardened bars of gold or platinum.
 This process is laborious but allows us to refine the details of each piece, allowing the most intricate work to remain strong enough to withstand modern wear.